-545.1 Erosion shall be controlled by the installation of gutters and downspouts as soon as practicable.

-- 545.2 Measures shall be taken to achieve a non-eroding velocity for stormwater exiting from a roof or downspout or to temporarily pipe that stormwater directly to a storm drain. - 545.3 The site work shall maximize the preservation of natural vegetation and limit the removal of vegetation to that which is necessary for construction or landscaping activity. - 545.4 If site conditions preclude employment of other means of erosion control, the Department may approve installation of small dikes constructed along a low-lying perimeter area of a job site. - 545.5 In an area along a waterbody, a buffer must be established: - (a) By not disturbing the land immediately adjacent to the waterbody, except to restore native vegetation; - (b) Of at least twenty-five feet (25 ft) on both sides of the water body, measured perpendicular to and horizontally from the top of bank; and - (c) With vegetation or other measure required by the Department to insure that the buffer acts as a filter to trap sediment and keep it onsite. - 545.6 The Department may approve an exception to or modification of the requirement for a project to establish a buffer if: - (a) During construction, the The project employs the control measures specified in theeach Department-approved Soil Erosionalternative practice to provide comparable protection against erosion during construction and Sediment Control Plan for the project; and - (a)(b) By, by the end of construction and thereafter, the project: to: - Achieves a 1.7 inch Stormwater Retention Volume (SWRv) for the area of land disturbance within the buffer, calculated using the SWRv formula in Section 520 of this chapter, with a P equal to 1.7 inches; - (2) Applies Apply for relief from extraordinarily difficult site conditions for a portion of the 1.7 inch SWRv and achieves the treatment and off-site retention requirements for the volume of relief granted; or - (3) Receives a If the Department determinationdetermines to grant relief for a portion of a the 1.7 inch SWRv, for a project but onsite treatment is not feasible, and the Department approves alternatives to on-site treatment that will helpmay approve alternative measures to protect or restore the waterbody for which the buffer is intended; and
+- 545.1 Erosion shall be controlled by the installation of gutters and downspouts as soon as practicable. - 545.2 Measures shall be taken to achieve a non-eroding velocity for stormwater exiting from a roof or downspout or to temporarily pipe that stormwater directly to a storm drain. - 545.3 The site work shall maximize the preservation of natural vegetation and limit the removal of vegetation to that which is necessary for construction or landscaping activity. - 545.4 If site conditions preclude employment of other means of erosion control, the Department may approve installation of small dikes constructed along a low-lying perimeter area of a job site. - 545.5 In an area along a waterbody, a buffer must be established: - (a) By not disturbing the land immediately adjacent to the waterbody, except to restore native vegetation; - (b) Of at least twenty-five feet (25 ft) on both sides of the water body, measured perpendicular to and horizontally from the top of bank; and - (a) With vegetation or other measure required by the Department to insure that the buffer acts as a filter to trap sediment and keep it onsite. - 545.6 The Department may approve an exception to or modification of the requirement for a project to establish a buffer if: - (a) During construction, the project employs the control measures specified in the Department-approved Soil Erosion and Sediment Control Plan for the project; and - (b) By the end of construction and thereafter, the project: - Achieves a 1.7 inch Stormwater Retention Volume (SWRv) for the area of land disturbance within the buffer, calculated using the SWRv formula in Section 520 of this chapter, with a P equal to 1.7 inches; - (2) Applies for relief from extraordinarily difficult site conditions for a portion of the 1.7 inch SWRv and achieves the treatment and off-site retention requirements for the volume of relief granted; or

-(b)(c) The land disturbance is:

-- (1) Required to construct, install, or repaira: - (A) Public trails for walking, biking, and similar purposes; - (B) Public points of access for boating, fishing, orand viewing a waterbody; waterbodies; or - (C) Stormwater A stormwater outfall or other utility line; or - (2) Required to enableOf an area that was impervious before the project, if the requirement to establish a buffer in that area would make the proposed project unviable; or - (3)(2) (3) Of a compacted or natural area, if the requirement to establish a buffer in that area would prevent development of the rest of the site in a manner that is similar to the proposed project.
+- (3) Receives a Department determination to grant relief for a portion of a the 1.7 inch SWRv, on-site treatment is not feasible, and the Department approves alternatives to on-site treatment that will help to protect or restore the waterbody for which the buffer is intended; and - (c) The land disturbance is: - (1) Required to construct, install, or repair a: - (A) Public trail for walking, biking, and similar purposes; - (B) Public point of access for boating, fishing, or viewing a waterbody; or - (C) Stormwater outfall or other utility line; or - (2) Required to enable development of the rest of the site in a manner that is similar to the proposed project.